kitnato/neverquest/README.md

 Total amount of damage the character can take before game over at 0 health.

-It is regenerated over time.
+It is [regenerated](#health-regeneration-rate) over time.

 #### Stamina

 If the character is wielding a [weapon](#weapon) with a stamina cost, this cost is paid with every attack.
-If there isn't enough stamina in reserve when attacking, no attacks can take place.
+If there isn't enough stamina in reserve when attacking, the character is considered [exhausted](#exhaustion) and no attacks or blocks can take place.

-It is regenerated over time, at a faster initial pace than health.
+It is [regenerated](#stamina-regeneration-rate) over time, at a faster initial pace than health.

 #### Energy

 [TODO]

-Consumed when activating skills and sorceries, regenerated over time.
+Consumed when activating [skills](#skills) and [sorceries](#sorcery), regenerated over time.

 ### Resources

-Collected by looting dead monsters
+Collected by [looting](#looting) dead monsters and selling or dismantling items at the [caravan](#caravan).

 #### Coins

-Gained from selling scrap and items to the merchant and dropped by certain rare monsters.
-Used to pay for crew, some of their services and any item purchases.
+Gained from selling scrap and items to the [merchant](#merchant) and dropped by certain rare monsters.
+Used to pay for crew, some of their services and item purchases.

 #### Essence

 Gained from killing monsters and disenchanting equipment.
 Primarily spent on attribute ranks.
 Essence cost increases for every rank allocation.

-Essence can also be used to enchant equipment.
-[TODO]
+[TODO] Essence can also be used to enchant equipment.

 #### Scrap